top of page

 • Build a repeatable framework.

-• Make it consistent but flexible enough to adapt to different customer types.
+• Make it consistent while being flexible enough to adapt to different customer types.

 You wouldn’t release a product without QA testing.
 Onboarding is no different.